 This Specialized Disclosure Report on Form SD and the exhibit to this Form SD may contain statements that are not statements of historical fact and are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 The forward-looking statements are principally contained in Exhibit 1.01 and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about management's confidence or expectations, and our plans, objectives, expectations and intentions that are not historical facts.
-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "seek," "expects," "plans," "aim," "anticipates," "believes," "estimates," "projects," "predicts," "intends," "think," "potential," "objectives," "optimistic," "strategy," "goals," "sees," "new," "guidance," "future," "continue," "drive," "growth," "long-term," "projects," "develop," "possible," "emerging," "opportunity," "pursue" and similar expressions intended to identify forward-looking statements.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "seek," "expects," "plans," "aim," "anticipates," "believes," "estimates," "projects," "projects," "intends," "think," "potential," "objectives, "optimistic," "strategy," "goals," "sees," "new," "guidance," "future," "continue," "drive," "growth," "long-term," "projects," "develop," "possible," "emerging," "opportunity," "pursue" and similar expressions intended to identify forward-looking statements.
 These statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-Factors that may cause our actual results to differ materially from those in the forward-looking statements include those described under the heading "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2013 and our Quarterly Report on Form 10-O for the quarter ended March 31, 2014, or described in our other public filings.
-Our results may also be affected by factors of which we are not currently aware.
-We may not update these forward-looking statements, even though our situation may change in the future, unless we have obligations under the federal securities laws to update and disclose material developments related to previously disclosed information.
+Factors that may cause our actual results to differ materially from those in the forward-looking statements, even though our situation may change in the future, unless we have obligations under the federal securities laws to update these forward-looking statements, even though our situation may change in the future, unless we have obligations under the federal securities laws to update and disclose material deve